-Animal studies show that magnesium deficiency increases free radical production during exercise.
+Animal studies show that deficiency increases free radical production during exercise.

 Physical stress also increases the use of magnesium, making competitive athletes and fitness enthusiasts more at risk of insufficiency if they don’t supplement.

-All that said, there doesn’t seem to be a benefit in excessive intake.
+All that said, there doesn’t seem to be a benefit to excessive intake.
 Once you reach an optimal level, taking more doesn’t create an ergogenic effect.

 Sugar consumption increases the use of magnesium.
 So does excessive physical or mental stress.

-Fluoride, commonly found in tap water, and excessive zinc (>142 mg/day) can reduce magnesium absorption as well.
+Fluoride, commonly found in tap water, and excessive zinc (>142 mg/day) reduce magnesium absorption as well.

-Though higher-fiber intakes are generally considered healthy, partially fermentable fibers like hemicellulose, or non-fermentable fibers like cellulose and lignin can interfere with magnesium absorption.
+Though higher-fiber intakes are generally considered healthy, partially fermentable fibers like hemicellulose, or non-fermentable fibers like cellulose and lignin can also interfere with absorption.

-In addition, proteins, medium-chain triglycerides (MCTs), and low or indigestible carbohydrates like resistant starch, oligosaccharides, and inulin, enhance magnesium absorption.
+Also, protein, medium-chain triglycerides (MCTs), and low or indigestible carbohydrates like resistant starch, oligosaccharides, and inulin, enhance the mineral’s absorption.

-I’ll briefly touch on your options, and then share with you what I use.
+I’ll briefly touch on your options, and then share with you what I use and recommend.

 When describing minerals, “organic” doesn’t have the same meaning you’re familiar with as it relates to food.

 Magnesium isn’t found on its own in supplements.
-It is bound to another molecule or compound (i.e. magnesium glycinate).
+It is bound to another molecule or compound such as a salt or an amino acid.